 The Bottom Line

-When choosing a suitor for your rental property, understanding the components of an online rental application and what they mean is crucial.
+When choosing a tenant screening service, understanding the components of an online rental application and what they mean is crucial.
 You want to make sure you’re asking the right questions about an applicant’s rental history.

 Failing to do so means you and your client could be in for a shock later down the road.
 The last thing you want is to be involved in an eviction resulting from fraudulent rental history.
 Luckily, this can often be avoided with due diligence.